"Kettling" Is One Of The Most Violent Tactics Police Use Against Protestors

-Hundreds of thousands of people have taken to the streets this week in every state with demands to abolish the police by defunding their departments.
+Hundreds of thousands of people have taken to the streets this week in the United States with demands to abolish the police by defunding their departments.
 While much of the mainstream media narrative has focused on the disruption that occurs in tense moments of insurrection, most outlets have also failed to account for the fact that, from the start, police instigated that unrest.

 Peaceful protestors across the country have been met with batons, tear gas, and rubber bullets.
 But police are also employing a controversial and violent tactic called "kettling," in efforts to contain demonstrators by wrangling them into tight spaces.
 Kettling is a police tactic that involves surrounding a group of people in order to restrict their mobility to a specific area, often for hours on end.
 The tactic is dangerous, and can lead to injuries and other medical emergencies.